k4kpk/k4kpk.github.io/sota-guides/Big Cedar Mountain (W4G_NG-023).md

     * Straight on GA-60 and go 5.4
     * Park at Woody Gap AT trailhead
 * **Food**
-    * Last McDonalds: Dahlonega
+    * Last McD: Dahlonega.
+Side-trip, adds 10 minutes.
+35 minutes from trailhead.
+Useful if GA-53 McD is closed.
-    * Penultimate McDonalds: Hwy 53, Dawsonville - 38 miles from I-285
+    * Penultimate McD: Hwy 53, Dawsonville - 38 miles from I-285.
+40 minutes from home and 40 minutes from trailhead.
-    * Barbecue - After activating, take GA-60 south to US-19 south, go 7.2 on US-19, R on East Main Street (US-19 biz), follow East Main Street into town.
-Smokin' Gold

 #### Trail Guide - Big Cedar